chinglee-iot/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

-#### Rule 11.3

-_Ref 11.3.1_

-- MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
-        Unusual cast is ok as the structures are designed to have the same alignment, this is checked by an assert.

 ### MISRA configuration

 Copy below content as misra.conf to run coverity on FreeRTOS-Kernel.